gustavares/cos-tutorial/TUTORIAL.md

-# File upload to IBM Cloud Object Storage directly from the browser, great upload performance.
+# Improving upload performance with multipart file upload directly from the browser to IBM Cloud Object Storage.
 (Node.js back-end + React front-end)

 Usually, applications that do file upload will send it through a server before uploading it to a storage service.
-The problem with this approach is that may you end up with a bottleneck that causes a performance issue when you have multiple clients uploading large files at the same time.
+The problem with this approach is that you may end up with a bottleneck that causes a performance issue when you have multiple clients uploading large files at the same time.
-You can boost up the performance if the client side could upload directly to the storage service.
+You can boost up the performance if the client side could upload directly to the storage service without sending the file through the server and in addition, if you have to upload a large file, you can also split it up into parts to upload them in parallel.
 To achieve this you can use [*IBM Cloud Object Storage*(COS)](https://cloud.ibm.com/docs/cloud-object-storage) service.
-It uses a subset of the [S3 API](https://cloud.ibm.com/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api), which includes the [**presigned URL**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-presign-url) feature.
-A presigned URL is a temporary link generated from your COS credentials that you can send to clients so they can do operations to specific objects without authentication.
+It uses a subset of the [S3 API](https://cloud.ibm.com/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api), which includes the [**presigned URL**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-presign-url) and [**multipart upload**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) features.
+A presigned URL is a temporary link generated from your COS credentials that you can send to clients so they can do operations to specific objects without authentication, because your server has the credentials and used it to sign the URL.
 The client can use the URL retrieved from the server to upload/download files directly to/from a *bucket* at your COS instance.

-The following image shows a simple architecture drawing, the one in the left is what is usually done and the one in the right is what we are going to build:
+The following image shows two simple architecture drawings, the one in the left is what is usually done and the one in the right is what we are going to build:

 ![Architecture](images/1-architecture.png)

 In this tutorial you will:
 - Setup a COS instance to store your files.
 - Build a [**Node.js API**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-node) to retrieve presigned URLs from the COS instance using your credentials.
-- Build a simple React front-end app to consume the API and upload files to COS using the presigned URLs.
+- Build a simple React front-end app to consume the API, split a file into parts if needed, and upload them to COS using the presigned URLs.

 # Prerequisites